-2016-17 Strategy To what extent have these strategies been implemented?
-What challenges prevented full implementation?
-What intervention strategies, if any, are planned for the future?
-If you are not planning to implement or expand on this strategy in the coming year, type "None" What state support would be most helpful to fully implement this strategy?
-Leverage the matching dollars available from the Dept of Rehab for an Adults with Disabilities program 2 - Mostly not implemented The Adults with Disabilities (AWD) program needed a comprehensive approved curriculum before leveraging matching dollars.
+In 2016-17 what What challenges What What state strategies To what extent have these prevented full intervention support would were planned? strategies been implemented? implementation? strategies, if any, be most helpful noro planioa. implomontation. are planned for to fully the future?
+If you are not planning to implement or expand on this strategy in the coming year, type "none" implement this strategy? a.
+Leverage the One Stop operator resources for job placement assistance and internship activities 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented We postponed this project to 2017-2018 to be able to incorporate our One- Stop Partner in the process.
+Waiting for One-Stop partner to be identified and to complete the MOU with the WDB. none AEBG, WIOA, EDD b.
+Leverage the matching dollars available from the Dept. of Rehab for an Adults with Disabilities program 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented The Adults with Disabilities (AWD) program needed a comprehensive approved curriculum before leveraging matching dollars.
 The AWD curriculum has recently been submitted for CCCCO approval.
 Once approved, leveraging matching dollars will deem more successful in 2018.
-AEBG, Department of Rehabilitation, Strong Workforce, WIOA, Tri-Counties Regional Center Leverage the One Stop operator resources for job placement assistance and internship activites 3 - Somewhat implemented We postponed this project to 2017-2018 to be able to incorporate our One-Stop Partner in the process.
-Waiting for One Stop partner to be identified and to complete the MOU with the WDB. none AEBG, WIOA, EDD, Department of Rehabilitation Leverage the resources at the County Public Library as potential space for program training and other access to research/resources 5 - Fully implemented none none none
+AEBG, Department of Rehabilitation, Strong Workforce, WIOA c.
+Leverage the resources at the County Public Library as potential space for program training and other access to research/resources 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented none none none